 The evolving digital landscape presents both challenges and opportunities for advertisers.
 The uncertainty of where users spend their time online has led to conservative ad spending.
 Advertisers must adapt their strategies as AI search evolves, focussing on transparency and data-driven decisions to maximise return on investment (ROI).

-Moreover, it's recent decision not to deprecate third-party cookies on it will allow advertisers and publishers to keep monetising site traffic and using targeted advertising and user tracking; it is also a tactical retreat for the search emgine.
+Moreover, Google's recent decision not to deprecate third-party cookies on it will allow advertisers and publishers to keep monetising site traffic and using targeted advertising and user tracking; it is also a tactical retreat for the search engine.
 This delay gives it more time to refine its Privacy Sandbox strategies and test viable alternatives, ensuring stability in its core advertising revenue streams.
 It is likely driven by the expanding possibilities of Search GPT, which might offer warmer traffic to websites, leading to higher conversions even if it means a decline in overall traffic.

 The rise of social media and vertical search